 For more information on where and how to research for lost treasures, please visit my page here.

 If you do not already own one, a metal detector is a good tool to use.
 But don’t buy an expensive model.
 If you spend between $350-$450 for a new detector you will have all of the features you need.
 Read the owners manual, and practice digging every signal until you become efficient in using it.

 If you plan on heading into rough terrain be sure to be prepared by carrying survival gear and a topographic map.
-Here is information regarding topo’s.

-Good luck!
-And have fun in your search for buried treasure in California.
+Have fun in your search for buried treasure in California.